Min. time required: 4:00

 • The train is air-conditioned.

-• While on board, you can get route information by connecting your phone or tablet to the ‘InfoT(r)ainment’ system.
+• While on board, you can get route information and watch a live map by connecting your phone or tablet to the ‘InfoT(r)ainment’ system.
 This will also get you free Wifi.
-Bring a headset, so you can listen to the commentary.
+Bring a headset, so you can listen to the commentary about the route.

 Normal trains versus Bernina Express trains

-You are not required to travel with the Bernina Express if you want to enjoy the scenery of the Bernina railway.
-There are regular train services on the same line too.
+You’re not required to travel with the Bernina Express to enjoy the scenery of the Bernina railway.
+There are regular trains along the same line.
+And often, regular coaches that don’t require reservations are attached to Bernina Express trains.

-With regular trains, you’ll have to switch trains at least once to cover the whole route.
-The Bernina Express is the only direct train between Chur and Tirano.
+• With regular trains, you’ll have to switch trains at least once to cover the whole route from Chur to Tirano.
+The Bernina Express is the only direct train between both towns.

 How to make a Bernina Express trip from a town far away

-For the best experience, we recommend to stay in a town along the route.
+For the best experience, I recommend staying in a town along the route.
 Examples are Chur and St. Moritz.
 If you are staying in a town far from the route, a day trip with the Bernina Express can take a lot of time.

 These day trips are possible from other towns:

-• From Lucerne: take a train to Chur and board the Bernina Express train there.
+• Take a train to Chur and board the Bernina Express train there.
 Take the bus from Tirano to Lugano.
 Then take a train back to Lucerne.
 This day trip takes about 14 hours.

 • From Zurich: take a train to Chur and board the Bernina Express train there.
 Take the bus from Tirano to Lugano.
 Then take a train back to Zurich.
 This day trip takes about 13,5 hours.